 I was awarded a Fellowship by the Royal Photographic Society in 2012 and have exhibited extensively in the UK and also in Florida.
 I have work hanging in homes around the world.

-If you are interested in purchasing a print please contact either the Paragon gallery in Cheltenham www.paragongallery.co.uk or The Art Agency in Esher www.theartagency.co.uk, or alternatively you can get in touch with me directly via the 'contact me' page.
+If you are interested in purchasing a print please contact either the Paragon gallery in Cheltenham www.paragongallery.co.uk or The Burford Garden Company www.burford.co.uk.
+Alternatively you can get in touch with me directly at [email protected] or via the 'contact me' page.
 I am able to ship un-mounted, unframed prints at the gallery prices.